iobroker-community-adapters/ioBroker.adguard/README.md

 ## AdGuard adapter for ioBroker

 AdGuard Home is a network-wide ad- and tracker-blocking DNS server with parental control (adult content blocking) capabilities.
-The AdGuard integration allows you to control and monitor your AdGuard Home instance in ioBroker.
+The AdGuard adapter allows you to control and monitor your AdGuard Home instance in ioBroker.

 ## Changelog

 ### 0.0.1

-* (Dennis Rathjen) initial release
+-   (Dennis Rathjen) initial release

 ## License

 MIT License

 Copyright (c) 2021 Dennis Rathjen <dennis.rathjen@outlook.de>